-When you start in the world of ASP.NET, one of the first things you will encounter is that there are different types of projects that we can choose from, depending on our needs.
+When you start in the world of ASP.NET, one of the first things you’ll encounter is that there are different types of projects you can choose from, depending on your needs.

-In fact, it is one of the most confusing things at first because there are a huge number of options, and it’s easy to get lost among so many choices.
+In fact, it’s one of the most confusing things at the beginning because there is a huge number of them, and it’s easy to get lost among so many options.

-So let’s take a look at the main projects in ASP.NET, their features, and when it is most appropriate to use each one.
+So, let’s see the main projects in ASP.NET, their characteristics, and when it’s more appropriate to use each one.

-Here is a summary of the different types of ASP.NET projects that you will encounter.
+Here is a summary of the different types of ASP.NET projects you will encounter.

 dotnet new web | Empty | Creates an empty project |